Stije/SevereMalariaAnalysis/LegacyAnalysis.md

 ```

-Let's look at the key predictive variables.
-We use a random effects term to model differences between studies.
+Let's look at the linear associations between the key baseline variables.
+We use mixed effects linear models to estimate these associations (random effect terms for both country and study).

 ```
 ## Linear mixed model fit by REML ['lmerMod']